hetvirani18/odoo/README.md

-# StackIt - A Minimal Q&A Forum Platform
+# StackIt - A Modern Q&A Platform

-StackIt is a collaborative question-and-answer platform inspired by Stack Overflow but with a simplified, user-friendly design.
-It allows users to ask questions, provide answers, and share knowledge within a community.
+StackIt is a collaborative question-and-answer platform inspired by Stack Overflow, designed for developers to ask questions, provide answers, and share knowledge.
+The platform features AI-assisted question generation powered by Google's Gemini model.

 ## Features